hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 * `storage_endpoint` - (Optional) Specifies the blob storage endpoint (e.g. https://MyAccount.blob.core.windows.net).
 * `storage_account_access_key_is_secondary` - (Optional) Specifies whether `storage_account_access_key` value is the storage's secondary key.
 * `retention_in_days` - (Optional) Specifies the number of days to retain logs for in the storage account.
 * `log_monitoring_enabled` - (Optional) Enable audit events to Azure Monitor?
-To enable audit events to Log Analytics, please refer to the example which can be found in [the `./examples/sql-azure/sql_auditing_log_analytics` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/sql-azure/sql_auditing_log_analytics).
-To enable audit events to Eventhub, please refer to the example which can be found in [the `./examples/sql-azure/sql_auditing_eventhub` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/sql-azure/sql_auditing_eventhub).
+To enable audit events to Log Analytics, please refer to the example which can be found in [the `./examples/sql-azure/sql_auditing_log_analytics` directory within the GitHub Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/sql-azure/sql_auditing_log_analytics).
+To enable audit events to Eventhub, please refer to the example which can be found in [the `./examples/sql-azure/sql_auditing_eventhub` directory within the GitHub Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/sql-azure/sql_auditing_eventhub).

 ---